Skip to Content

 The data customers want — a per-book settlement reason — is not industry-standard.
 Polymarket is the rare case where the upstream wire actually carries it, because UMA resolution is on-chain and publicly observable.

-Why the field is Polymarket-prefixed
+Why the field is Polymarket-prefixedPermalink for this section

-We deliberately named the field polymarketResolution rather than a generic resolutionStatus so it’s obvious the values are Polymarket-specific.
+We deliberately named the field polymarket_resolution rather than a generic resolutionStatus so it’s obvious the values are Polymarket-specific.
 A future Kalshi version would be a separate kalshiResolution field with its own enum — the wire formats are different enough that a unified enum would either be lowest-common-denominator (useless) or full of asterisks for “Polymarket-only” / “Kalshi-only” values.

 Last updated on